J I M C O H N

 Jim Cohn has lead a life chronicling his times and the landscapes of his generation.
 His is a diamond hard language—brief, concise, fast, pictorial.
 "Jim's poetry cuts back and forth between the human heart and home, and the spaces and surprises of the wild," wrote Pulitzer Prize winning poet Gary Snyder.

-Born in Highland Park, Illinois, in 1953, Jim received a BA from the University of Colorado at Boulder in English, and a Certificate of Poetics from Naropa University's Jack Kerouac School of Disembodied Poetics in 1980 when he was a teaching assistant to Allen Ginsberg.
+Born in Highland Park, Illinois, in 1953, Jim received a BA from the University of Colorado at Boulder in English in 1976, and a Certificate of Poetics from Naropa University's Jack Kerouac School of Disembodied Poetics in 1980 when he was a teaching assistant to Allen Ginsberg.
 In February 1984, Jim arranged a “Deaf-Beat Summit” meeting with Ginsberg and Deaf poet Robert Panara at the Rochester Institute of Technology.
 In 1986 he received his M.S.
 Ed. in English and Deaf Education from the University of Rochester and the National Technical Institute for the Deaf.
 In 1987, he coordinated the first National Deaf Poetry Conference in the United States.
-In 2009, his efforts on behalf of American Sign Language poetry were documented in a film by Miriam Lerner entitled The Heart of the Hydrogen Jukebox.
+In 2009, his efforts on behalf of American Sign Language poetry were documented in a film by Miriam Lerner and Don Feigle, The Heart of the Hydrogen Jukebox.

 Anne Waldman, co-founder of the Kerouac School, described Prairie Falcon as "a strong, shapely collection with intelligence, heart, and love of the breadth of life."
 Grasslands won praise from Allen Ginsberg for its "inventive, profuse, concise, improvisational, playful and expansive Whitmanic quality."
 Anselm Hollo said of Quien Sabe Mountain that "one follows this poet on his journeys to places both distant and familiar, trusting him, trusting his words."
 David Cope wrote of The Ongoing Saga I Told My Daughter, "(William Carlos) Williams said, 'The female principle is my appeal in the extremity to which I have come,' and these prose poems show Jim in the mature mode of this form, pieces as visionary and ambiguously whole as Rimbaud's...."
 Sam Abrams, author of The Neglected Walt Whitman, wrote of Mantra Winds: "As Ginsberg was the truest son of Whitman for his time, so Jim Cohn is the truest son of Ginsberg for these times."
 In 2011, Jim received notification from Mayor Thomas S. Richards that his poem “999 Hours” was selected for inclusion in a Rochester Poets Walk, an interactive brick and stone walkway in honor of poets as artists of the written word.